Addington Village Interchange: Tramlink

-Bus Connections
+Bus services

 The bus station is served by London Buses routes 64, 130, 314, 353, 359, 433, 466 and school routes 654 and 664.
 These provide connections to New Addington, Croydon Town Centre, Purley, Caterham, Thornton Heath, Hayes, Orpington, Bromley and Eltham.

 Free interchange for journeys made within an hour between bus services, and between buses and trams, is available at Addington Village as part of Transport for London's Hopper Fare.